 Act 20 states that the early literacy curriculum council will review early literacy instructional materials for alignment to the definition of science-based early literacy instruction found in Act 20 and will present a list of recommended early literacy curricula to DPI based on that review.
 The first recommended list must be presented to DPI by December 1 and annually thereafter.
 DPI will publish the list of recommended early literacy curricula by January 1.

-Act 20 also states that the early literacy curriculum council will consult with the State Superintendent on the individual who will serve as the Director of the Wisconsin Reading Center.
+Act 20 also states that the early literacy curriculum council will advise the State Superintendent on the hiring individual who will serve as the Director of the Wisconsin Reading Center.

 -